Michael Aaron Rockland

-Life and career
+Michael Aaron Rockland (July 14, 1935 – March 22, 2026) was an American writer, journalist and academic who was a Professor of American Studies at Rutgers University.

+Early life

-Born in New York City, Rockland attended Hunter College.
+Rockland was born in The Bronx, New York City, on July 14, 1935, to Milton and Bessie Rockland.
+He attended Hunter College.
 Upon graduation, he was drafted into the U.S. Navy and served two years in Yokosuka, Japan as a medic working in a locked psychiatric ward for American military personnel.
 This experience gave rise to his memoir, Navy Crazy.

 Honorably discharged in 1957, he began work on his Masters and Ph.D. in American Studies at the University of Minnesota.
 He was then attracted to government by John F. Kennedy.

 Entering the diplomatic service in 1961, Rockland served seven years, including two with the American embassy in Argentina as a cultural officer and four with the embassy in Spain as both a cultural officer and Director of the Casa Americana.

 Leaving the diplomatic service in 1968 because of differences over the Vietnam War, he accepted a position in New Jersey as Executive Assistant to the Chancellor of Higher Education.
 Rutgers University then hired him as a dean whose main function would be negotiating peace between an increasingly rebellious, anti-Vietnam student body and faculty and the state legislature.

-After several years as a dean, he gave up administration, became a professor, and has ever since alternated between writing for scholarly and general audiences.
+After several years as a dean, he gave up administration, became a professor and then alternated between writing for scholarly and general audiences.